Dotty Attie

-Dotty Attie (born 1938) is an acclaimed feminist painter, and the co-founder of the first all-female cooperative art gallery in America, A.I.R.
+Dotty Attie (born 1938) is an American feminist painter, and the co-founder of the first all-female cooperative art gallery in the US, A.I.R.
 Gallery.
-Her work has been widely exhibited and is in many major museum collections, including the Whitney, the Museum of Modern Art, and the National Gallery in London.
-She also has the rare distinction of having an all-female punk rock band named after her.
-Attie currently resides in New York, New York.
+Her work has been exhibited and is in museum collections, including the Whitney, the Museum of Modern Art, and the National Gallery in London.
+She also has an all-female punk rock band named after her.
+Attie resides in New York City.

 Early life and work

 Attie was born in Pennsauken, New Jersey, and discovered her interest in art at an early age, as she found that she was interested in drawing.
 She was heavily influenced by her father, who brought her to art classes in Philadelphia and provided her with art books, most notably ones with illustrations of works by Jean-Auguste-Dominique Ingres.
 Although her favorite living artist happens to be Gerhard Richter.

 Attie continued her education at the Philadelphia College of Art, where she graduated with a Bachelor of Fine Arts degree in 1959.
 While in college, Attie was primarily an Abstract Expressionist painter, but often realistically recreated the likeness of photographs on her canvases.
 Following her time at the Philadelphia College of Art, Attie continued her education through fellowships at the Brooklyn Museum of Art School in 1960, and the Art Students League in 1967.